War of 1812: Declaration of war

-On 1 June 1812, President James Madison sent a message to Congress recounting American grievances against Great Britain, though not specifically calling for a declaration of war.
+On 1 June 1812, Madison sent a message to Congress recounting American grievances against Great Britain, though not specifically calling for a declaration of war.
 The House of Representatives then deliberated for four days behind closed doors before voting 79 to 49 (61%) in favour of the first declaration of war.
 The Senate concurred in the declaration by a 19 to 13 (59%) vote in favour.
 The declaration focused mostly on maritime issues, especially involving British blockades, with two thirds of the indictment devoted to such impositions, initiated by Britain's Orders in Council.
 The conflict began formally on 18 June 1812, when Madison signed the measure into law.
 He proclaimed it the next day.
-This was the first time that the United States had declared war on another nation and the Congressional vote was the closest vote in American history to formally declare war.
+This was the first time that the United States had formally declared war on another nation, and the Congressional vote was approved by the smallest margin of any declaration of war in America's history.
 None of the 39 Federalists in Congress voted in favour of the war, while other critics referred to it as "Mr. Madison's War".
 Just days after war had been declared, a small number of Federalists in Baltimore were attacked for printing anti-war views in a newspaper, which eventually led to over a month of deadly rioting in the city.

 Prime Minister Spencer Perceval was assassinated in London on 11 May and Lord Liverpool came to power.
 He wanted a more practical relationship with the United States.
-On June 23, he issued a repeal of the Orders in Council, but the United States was unaware of this, as it took three weeks for the news to cross the Atlantic.
+On 23 June, he issued a repeal of the Orders in Council, but the United States was unaware of this, as it took three weeks for the news to cross the Atlantic.
 On 28 June 1812, HMS Colibri was dispatched from Halifax to New York under a flag of truce.
 She anchored off Sandy Hook on July 9 and left three days later carrying a copy of the declaration of war, British ambassador to the United States Augustus Foster and consul Colonel Thomas Henry Barclay.
 She arrived in Halifax, Nova Scotia eight days later.
 The news of the declaration took even longer to reach London.

 British commander Isaac Brock in Upper Canada received the news much faster.
 He issued a proclamation alerting citizens to the state of war and urging all military personnel "to be vigilant in the discharge of their duty", so as to prevent communication with the enemy and to arrest anyone suspected of helping the Americans.
-He also issued orders to the commander of the British post at Fort St. Joseph to initiate offensive operations against American forces in northern Michigan who were not yet aware of their own government's declaration of war.
-The resulting Siege of Fort Mackinac on 17 July was the first major land engagement of the war and ended in an easy British victory.
+He also ordered the British garrison of Fort St. Joseph on Lake Huron to capture the American fort at Mackinac.
+This fort commanded the passage between Lakes Huron and Michigan, which was important to the fur trade.
+The British garrison, aided by fur traders of the North West Company and Sioux, Menominee, Winnebago, Chippewa, and Ottawa, immediately besieged and captured Mackinac.

 Course of war

-The war was conducted in three theatres:
+The war was conducted in several theatres: